Maciek83/ultimateTodoList/README.md

+To run in docker first docker-compose build and then docker-compose up.

 The application is used to manage tasks and employees assigned to perform them.
 Each major task consists of smaller tasks to which employees can be assigned.
 Logic